NilCoalescing/djangochannelsrestframework/README.rst

 Observing a Model instance
 --------------------------

-Consumer that accepts subscribtions to an instance.
+Consumer that let you subscribe to changes on an instance:

 .. code-block:: python